Hurricane Jose's path: What you should know

 Where is Hurricane Jose now?

-According to Wednesday's 5 a.m.
-ET advisory from the National Hurricane Center (NHC), Jose is about 505 miles east-northeast of the southeastern Bahamas, and 435 miles south of Bermuda.
+Jose is about 445 miles east-northeast of the southeastern Bahamas and 510 miles south-southwest of Bermuda, according to the National Hurricane Center's 5 a.m.
+ET advisory.

 FLORIDA SEES LOOTING, BVI PRISONERS ESCAPE IN IRMA AFTERMATH

-It has maximum sustained winds of 75 mph and is moving southeast at 8 mph, but is expected to make a clockwise loop over the next 36 to 48 hours, according to the NHC.
+It has maximum sustained winds of 75 mph and is moving west at 3 mph, according to the advisory.

+It is expected to take a turn to the northwest and increase in speed later Thursday, the advisory said.
+However, the hurricane is should downgrade to a tropical storm by Friday, according to the National Hurricane Center.

 What else should I know about the hurricane?